Rookout/GoSDK/README.md

 rookout.Start(rookout.RookOptions{token=[Your Rookout Token]})
 ```

-Build your application:
+For the best experience, build your application with extra debug info:
 ```bash
 go build -gcflags="all=-dwarflocationlists=true"
 ```

-## Advanced
+## Additional Information

 For more info see the complete setup guide [in our docs](https://docs.rookout.com/docs/go-setup/).